The Bankrate promise

 If you’ve recently applied for a major line of credit

-You should also avoid applying for a new credit card if you’ve recently placed another major credit application.
-This means if you’re about to refinance your house, buy a new car or open some form of loan — you’ll want to avoid a credit card application and the added hard inquiry it will place on your credit score.
+You should also avoid applying for a new credit card if you’ve recently placed or plan to place another major credit application.
+This means if you’re refinancing your house, buying a new car or taking out some form of loan — you’ll want to avoid a credit card application and the added hard inquiry it will place on your credit score.

 Having more than one credit card can help minimize your credit utilization ratio.
 On the other hand, according to Walsh, having lots of credit cards “puts a lot of temptation in your wallet.”
-Deciding the magic number of credit cards for your lifestyle, again, involves an honest analysis of your budget and goals.
+Deciding how many credit cards you should have, again, involves an honest analysis of your budget and goals.

-You want to avoid applying for multiple cards at once, as this will impact your credit score.
-“If you’re not planning on applying for a major credit application any time soon, let’s say you’re not going to do that in the next year…you could probably get two cards and spread it out over four months,” Harzog said.
+You’ll want to avoid applying for multiple cards at once, as this will impact your credit score.
+“If you’re not planning on applying for major credit any time soon, let’s say in the next year, you could probably get two cards and spread it out over four months,” Harzog said.